philiplb/CRUDlex/docs/html/0.12.0/_sources/api/AbstractData.txt

         :type $row: array
         :param $row: the array with the raw data
         :returns: Entity the entity containing the array data then

-    .. php:method:: shouldExecuteEvents(Entity $entity, $moment, $action)

-        Executes the event chain of an entity.

-        :type $entity: Entity
-        :param $entity: the entity having the event chain to execute
-        :type $moment: string
-        :param $moment: the "moment" of the event, can be either "before" or "after"
-        :type $action: string
-        :param $action: the "action" of the event, can be either "create", "update" or "delete"
-        :returns: boolean true on successful execution of the full chain or false if it broke at any point (and stopped the execution)

-    .. php:method:: performOnFiles(Entity $entity, $entityName, $function)

-        Executes a function for each file field of this entity.

-        :type $entity: Entity
-        :param $entity: the just created entity
-        :type $entityName: string
-        :param $entityName: the name of the entity as this class here is not aware of it
-        :type $function: \Closure
-        :param $function: the function to perform, takes $entity, $entityName and $field as parameter

     .. php:method:: enrichEntityWithMetaData($id, Entity $entity)